Cozumel beach with sun chairs and boats

 When visiting Cozumel, men should plan to spend most of their time in beach attire.
 Shorts and a t-shirt are perfect for day to day.
 In the evenings a resort wear styled outfit will add a little composure to your look as you enjoy dinner out on the town.
 Sensible shoes or sandals are ideal during the day as you’re liable to do lots of walking, but flip flops are perfect for the beach.
 Don’t forget to pack polarized sunglasses and a sunhat to protect yourself from the sun’s harsh rays.

-Dry Season: February, March, April
+• Dry Season - February, March, April

 Cozumel’s dry season lasts just a few months.
 During this time, the daily temperature averages in the mid 80’s, and in the evenings it drops as low as 70.
 Packing for this time of year is pretty straightforward.
 Stick to lightweight, breathable fabrics, and ensure you have ample protection from the sun.
 Bring a light sweater or pashmina for a little extra warmth after the sun goes down.

-Wet Season: May, June, July, August, September, October, December, January
+• Wet Season - May, June, July, August, September, October, December, January

 Cozumel’s wet season lasts for the majority of the year, but September and October are the wettest months.
 You can expect temperatures in the mid-80’s during the day.
 In November and December, the temperature can go as low as 65 degrees overnight.
 You can expect heavy rain showers, complete with thunder and lightning, frequently throughout these months.
 Your standard beach attire is perfect the majority of the time, but be sure to pack a compact rain shell or poncho in case you get caught in a shower.

-What to Wear During Activities in Cozumel
+What to Wear During Activities in Cozumel? – (Click to expand)

 Snorkeling/Diving - Cozumel’s Palancar reef is one of the most famous diving destinations in the world.
 If you book a tour to scope out the life below the sea, be sure to pack reef-safe sunscreen.
 It’s wise to bring a rash guard to protect you from the sun during snorkeling trips.
 Finally, don’t forget a waterproof action camera to help you capture memories from your trip!

-Beach Club – There are many lively beach clubs along the coast of Cozumel.
+Beach Club - There are many lively beach clubs along the coast of Cozumel.
 Board shorts and a t-shirt is the ideal uniform for a day of sand and surf.
-Meanwhile, women will feel great in a swimsuit and sundress or swimsuit coverup.
+Meanwhile, women will feel great in a swimsuit and sundress or swimsuit cover-up.
 Be sure to bring a beach bag to carry your reading material and water bottle.

-Eco-Parks – Cozumel’s eco-parks offer an excellent way to experience the beaches, snorkeling reefs, and wildlife on the island.
-Be sure to quick-dry, active clothing as you’re bound to lots of walking, sunbathing, and venturing in and out of the water.
+Eco-Parks - Cozumel’s eco-parks offer an excellent way to experience the beaches, snorkeling reefs, and wildlife on the island.
+Be sure to wear quick-dry, active clothing as you’re bound to lots of walking, sunbathing, and venturing in and out of the water.
 A daypack is a great addition to carry a beach towel, snacks, and water.

 Mayan Ruins - Some of the most important places of worship for the Mayan people are located on Cozumel.
 Visiting these sites makes a wonderful, educational day trip.
 Be sure to wear breathable clothing as you’re bound to spend lots of time in the direct sunlight.
 Sensible shoes are ideal as well; sneakers or hiking sandals will protect your toes while keeping your feet comfortable in the heat.